bitmonk8/dosatsu-cpp/docs/DEVELOPER_GUIDE.md

-# CppGraphIndex Developer Guide
+# Dosatsu Developer Guide

-This guide provides comprehensive information for developers working on CppGraphIndex using the modern Python + CMake + Ninja build system.
+This guide provides comprehensive information for developers working on Dosatsu using the modern Python + CMake + Ninja build system.

 ## 📋 Table of Contents